Local OJX Network

 > exit

-(This will also stop the node from running if it was started using $ geth console (as opposed to $ geth attach))
+(This will also stop the node from running if it was started using `$ geth console` (as opposed to `$ geth attach`))

-Connect to other nodes on your network
+### Connect to other nodes on your network <a href="#connect-to-other-nodes-on-your-network" id="connect-to-other-nodes-on-your-network"></a>

-Get the IP of the node : $ ifconfig|grep netmask|awk '{print $2}'
+1. Get the IP of the node : `$ ifconfig|grep netmask|awk '{print $2}'`

-REPLACE [::] in the enode string with the [<ip address>]
+3. REPLACE `[::]` in the enode string with the `[<ip address>]`